aless3/x-real-ip-overwrite/readme.md

 ## NOTICE: TESTS MISSING
 This works for my use case, I will add tests probably early next years, busy with others things, if you want to add test you are more than welcome! <3
-The file `x-real-ip-overwriter_test.go` contains the default logic of the demo plugin now.
+The file `x-real-ip-overwriter_test.go` should contain the logic of the tests, it is now absent.

 ## What is this?